 We've mentioned several times that control is essential when it comes to branding.
-If you don't take control over your personal brand, people will form their own opinions and your brand will grow without your input.
+If you don't take control over your personal brand and online footprints, people will form their own opinions and your brand will grow without your input.

 Don't let that happen.

 Instead, become purposeful about everything you share with your audience.
 Control the information that you released to the public so that you retain control over the narrative.